 Sony is a member of the Consumer Discretionary sector.
-This group includes 243 individual stocks and currently holds a Zacks Sector Rank of #12.
-The Zacks Sector Rank gauges the strength of our 16 individual sector groups by measuring the average Zacks Rank of the individual stocks within the groups is measured, and the sectors are listed from best to worst.
+This group includes 243 individual stocks and currently holds a Zacks Sector Rank of #14.
+The Zacks Sector Rank considers 16 different sector groups.
+The average Zacks Rank of the individual stocks within the groups is measured, and the sectors are listed from best to worst.

 The Zacks Rank emphasizes earnings estimates and estimate revisions to find stocks with improving earnings outlooks.
 This system has a long record of success, and these stocks tend to be on track to beat the market over the next one to three months.
 SNE is currently sporting a Zacks Rank of #1 (Strong Buy).

-Over the past 90 days, the Zacks Consensus Estimate for SNE's full-year earnings has moved 0.80% higher.
-This means that analyst sentiment is stronger and the stock's earnings outlook is improving.
+The Zacks Consensus Estimate for SNE's full-year earnings has moved 8.44% higher within the past quarter.
+This signals that analyst sentiment is improving and the stock's earnings outlook is more positive.

-Looking more specifically, SNE belongs to the Audio Video Production industry, which includes 10 individual stocks and currently sits at #104 in the Zacks Industry Rank.
-Stocks in this group have gained about 26.13% so far this year, so SNE is performing better this group in terms of year-to-date returns.
+Looking more specifically, SNE belongs to the Audio Video Production industry, a group that includes 10 individual stocks and currently sits at #100 in the Zacks Industry Rank.
+This group has gained an average of 30.74% so far this year, so SNE is performing better in this area.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Sony Corporation (SNE) : Free Stock Analysis Report

 To read this article on Zacks.com click here.